ericygu/knn/README.md

 Specific Breakdown:

 Q1.
-Numerical Programming (1+4+4+1=10 points): Performed a speed comparison of two types of code, comparing non-vectorized code (for-loop) and a vectorized version (Numpy).
+Numerical Programming: Performed a speed comparison of two types of code, comparing non-vectorized code (for-loop) and a vectorized version (Numpy).

 Q2.
 Visualization Exploration: Exploration of the Iris Dataset